 Funding for this grant has been generously provided by The Morningstar Foundation.

 In 2022, Nourish DC disbursed $400,000 in grants to nine food businesses owned by people of color in Wards 5, 7, and 8.
 In 2023, Nourish DC disbursed an additional $500,000 in grants to food businesses that are increasing access to healthy food and creating good quality jobs, which brings the total of Nourish DC grant funds disbursed to $900,000 in just two years.

 ABOUT NOURISH DC

-The Nourish DC Collaborative is funded through a $1 million grant from Mayor Muriel Bowser’s Office of the Deputy Mayor for Planning and Economic Development (DMPED), and the funds are part of the $5.2 million DC Local Equity, Access, and Preservation Funds (DC LEAF).
-Nourish DC will be managed collaboratively by Capital Impact Partners, Washington Area Community Investment Fund (Wacif), the Latino Economic Development Center (LEDC), City First Enterprises (CFE), CDC Small Business Finance (CDC), EatsPlace, and Dreaming Out Loud (DOL), with ongoing guidance from an advisory board of District agencies.
-Nourish DC will leverage this $1 million award to attract an additional $2 million to the initiative, expanding its ability to support DC food businesses.
+The Nourish DC Collaborative is funded through grants from Mayor Muriel Bowser’s Office of the Deputy Mayor for Planning and Economic Development (DMPED), and grants from the Bainum Foundation, The Morningstar Foundation, and Prince Charitable Trusts.
+Capital Impact Partners acts as fund manager, and Nourish DC Collaborative partners are Capital Impact Partners, Washington Area Community Investment Fund (Wacif), the Latino Economic Development Center (LEDC), City First Enterprises (CFE), CDC Small Business Finance (CDC), EatsPlace, and Dreaming Out Loud (DOL).
+Ongoing guidance is provided by an advisory board of District agencies.